faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 Other remaining questions include:

 * Should [institutions apologize](https://faenrandir.github.io/a_careful_examination/the-church-does-not-apologize/) for times they were not fully transparent?
 Should the Church?
 * If these are the instances we are aware of today, how many instances have still not been brought to light?
-Can the Church "fully repent" as an institution without a full accounting?
+Can the Church "fully repent" (or make amends) as an institution without a full accounting?
 * Can we say that the Church is fully transparent today?
 What would they need to do to convince an unbiased 3rd party that was the case?
-* Are the forces that initially fostered conditions where full transparency was not achieved still in place in the Church?
+* Are the cultural forces that hindered transparency in the past still active in the Church today?

 ## See also